Chiara Mio: Academic career

 After graduating from Ca’ Foscari University of Venice in 1987, Mio began her academic career at the same university first as a researcher (1991-2000), then as an associate professor (2000-2011).
 Since 2011, she holds a position of full professor at the Department of Management where she teaches courses on corporate reporting, management control, strategic planning and sustainability management.

 Mio is a director of Master program in Sustainability Management and a member of the teaching committee for the PhD program in Science and Management of Climate Change at Ca’ Foscari University of Venice.

 From 2009 to 2014, she acted as Dean's Delegate for Environmental Sustainability and Social Responsibility.

 Mio is a founder and director of Sustainability Lab of Department of Management, Ca’ Foscari University.

 Mio is a member of the editorial board and a reviewer of Corporate Social Responsibility and Environmental Management journal since 2010.
 She is a member of the scientific committee of several editorial series and EticaNews.

 Publications

 Mio is an author of several books and articles on corporate and integrating reporting, sustainability, value creation and performance management.
 Her work has been published in Accounting, Auditing and Accountability Journal; Business Strategy and the Environment; Corporate Social Responsibility and Environmental Management; Journal of Cleaner Production; Corporate reputation review; Accounting, Business and Financial History; Journal of Environmental Accounting and Management; Rivista Italiana di Ragioneria e di Economia aziendale (RIREA).
+In 2025, Mio has been included in the Stanford-Elsevier World’s Top 2% Scientists List.